Political Alignment and Polarization#

 In the previous notebook, we downloaded GSS data, loaded and cleaned it, resampled it to correct for stratified sampling, and then saved the data in an HDF file, which is much faster to load.
 In this and the following notebooks, we’ll download the HDF file and load it.

 We’ll use an extract of the data that I have cleaned and resampled to correct for stratified sampling.
+Instructions for downloading the file are in the notebook for this chapter.
+It contains three resamplings – we’ll use the first, gss0, to get started.

-datafile = "gss_pacs_resampled.hdf"
+datafile = 'gss_pacs_resampled.hdf'

-gss = pd.read_hdf(datafile, "gss0")
+gss = pd.read_hdf(datafile, key='gss0')

 gss.shape